VinEdw/engr-285-hw-3/HW3_VE.typ

 = Problem 4

 For each of the following initial value problems, first solve for $y(x)$ by separating the equation.
-Then use the Euler Method to determine an estimate for the minimum step size such that $y(4)$ is accurate to less than 1%.
+Then use the Euler Method to determine an estimate for the maximum step size such that $y(4)$ is accurate to less than 1%.
 (i.e. run an Euler Method program repeatedly, decreasing step size each time, until the calculated value of $y(4)$ is less than 1% different from the exact answer)

 == Part a